-The following section uses our own adaptations of Golden Dawn magical practice.
-You will find that as you explore Wicca further many of its best known techniques and rituals are descended, at least in part, from this Victorian magical association.
+The following section uses my own adaptations of Golden Dawn magical practice.
+You will find that as you explore Wicca further, many of its best known techniques and rituals are descended, at least in part, from this Victorian magical association.
 One of the main purposes of travelling through the planes is to contact the Higher Self or Holy Guardian Angel.
-Directly linking the physical and the spiritual is important so that we can truly realise our nature as creatures and use the power of spirit in all that we do here on Earth.
+Directly linking the Physical and the Spiritual is important so that we can truly realise our nature as creatures and use the power of Spirit in all that we do here on Earth.
 It is also fundamental to the practice of magic.
 Work to effect this union comprises three parts: "The Pentagram of Life", "The Lesser Banishing Ritual of the Pentagram" (LBRP) and "The Pillar of Balance" exercise.
-However, in this beginner's course in Wicca we will only give you the first two steps, the "Pentagram of Life" and the LBRP.
-Do not be discouraged by this or feel that we are being precious.
-As a responsible school we have to ensure that our students can walk before they run and we hope that our approach is appreciated.
+However, in this beginner's course in Wicca only the first two steps will be given, the "Pentagram of Life" and the LBRP.
+Do not be discouraged by this or feel that this is being precious.
+As a responsible educator I have to ensure that students can walk before they run and I hope that this approach is appreciated.
 You could easily go out and buy a book that will give you a complete magical curriculum, but going for a quick fix will only be self-defeating as it is very important that time is allowed to become proficient in simpler exercises before more advanced work is undertaken.
 Magic and Wicca is not something that should be rushed.
 For it to be of genuine deep benefit to you these things must be built up gradually.